Types

 Recursive Types

-Recursive types are encoded by the byte \(\mathtt{0x4E}\) followed by a list of sub types.
+Recursive types are encoded by the byte 0x4E followed by a list of sub types.
 Additional shorthands are recognized for unary recursions and sub types without super types.

 Limits

-Limits are encoded with a preceding flag indicating whether a maximum is present.
+Limits are encoded with a preceding flag indicating whether a maximum is present, and a flag for the address type.

 Memory Types